 On being human.

-When I returned home the sight I saw in the mirror was one of the most beautiful I have ever beheld.
-I was able to behold the reflection of the human being in the mirror without any narratives of what he lacks or what he needs to achieve.
-I just saw a biological miracle of a human being staring back at me with bright eyes and an affectionate smile.
+When I returned home I was struck by the reflection in the mirror.
+It was one of the most beautiful sights I have ever seen.
+I was able to behold the reflection of this human being without any narratives of what he lacks or what he still needs to achieve.
+All I saw I was a biological miracle of a human being, staring back at me with bright eyes and an affectionate smile.

 It was about 1 or 2 AM.
 I sat by the fire with my “3-D glasses” and gazed at the Big Bang.
 A song in the background triggered an image of my dad.
-Enamored with the present moment, unencumbered by regrets or worries and suffused with a sense of wonder and empathy, a single thought of my dad was the straw that broke the camel’s back.
+Enamored with the present moment, unencumbered by regrets from the past or concerns for the future and suffused with a sense of wonder and empathy, a single thought of my dad was the straw that broke the camel’s back.
 Tears of appreciation arrived unannounced and decades of unexpressed gratitude disgorged from my nose.

-Within 10 minutes of ingesting 5 grams of magic mushrooms my mind was flooded with a torrent of colorful, geometric shapes, more elaborate and resplendent than anything I have ever seen before.
-Time dissolved and I could no longer comprehend the passage of time except for the music, where the songs had beginnings and endings.
+Within 10 minutes of ingesting 5 grams of magic mushrooms my mind was flooded with a kaleidoscope of geometric shapes, more elaborate and resplendent than anything I have ever seen before.
+Time dissolved and I could no longer comprehend the passage of time except for the music, where songs had a beginning and end.

 From faith to skepticism